 Endocrine System Disorders

-Endocrine disorders fall under Section 9 of the Blue Book, which doesn’t actually look at direct qualifications for Social Security Disability benefits.
+Endocrine disorders fall under Section 9 of the Blue Book, which doesn’t look at direct Social Security Disability benefits qualifications.
+This section instead evaluates how an endocrine disorder might affect the person’s mental and emotional function or other parts of their body.

-This section instead evaluates how an endocrine disorder might affect the person’s mental/emotional function or other parts of their body.
-This is likely because endocrine disorders cause hormonal imbalance in the body, which can lead to various physical, mental, and emotional issues for the sufferer.
+This is likely because endocrine disorders cause hormonal imbalance in the body, leading to various physical, mental, and emotional issues for the sufferer.
+Major glands impacted by an endocrine disorder include the following:

 - Adrenal